cdmoro/literature-clock/scripts/TRANSLATING.md

 interruption occurs halfway through a quote.
 No blank or failed row counts as a complete draft just because its ID is present.
 Generated files are ignored by Git.

+## Live draft previews

+After exporting a partial review, save it as `quotes/quotes.<locale>.draft.csv`, for example `quotes/quotes.el-GR.draft.csv`.
+The time generator maps that file to `public/times/<locale>-draft/`, which can be opened with `?locale=el-GR-draft`.
+Drafts use the base locale's interface strings and fallback behavior, but remain excluded from random language selection and supported-language lists.
+Keep the `.draft.csv` suffix until the catalogue has been reviewed completely.

 Source IDs, clock times, authors and SFW classifications are preserved.
 Resuming compares full source rows by ID: added quotes become pending, unchanged quotes are kept, and edited or removed originals have their old drafts archived in